-The Subfund may invest up to 30% of its net assets in the following investments:
+The Subfund may also hold ancillary liquid assets up to 20 % of the Subfund's assets in the conditions set out in Chapter 3, "Investment Policy".
+Moreover, the Subfund may invest up to 30% of its net assets in the following investments:

-- a) Equities and similar instruments or derivatives of issuers worldwide which operate in the energy sector but are not classified as Energy Infrastructure Companies or which do not have such activities within their primary scope of business; - b) Debt instruments and rights (bonds, debt obligations, warrant bonds, convertible bonds, etc.) of private and public issuers worldwide with a credit quality to be rated with at least "A" (S&P) or "A" (Moody's) or equivalent, the maximum residual maturity of which does not exceed ten (10) years and that are denominated in CHF, EUR, GBP, or USD; - c) Money market instruments from private and public issuers worldwide that are denominated in a freely convertible currency; - d) Units of target funds (open-ended money market funds). - e) In sight or time deposits denominated in freely convertible currencies; - f) The Subfund may invest globally, including in so-called Emerging Market Countries.
+- a) Equities and similar instruments or derivatives of issuers worldwide which operate in the energy sector but are not classified as Energy Infrastructure Companies or which do not have such activities within their primary scope of business; - b) Debt instruments and rights (bonds, debt obligations, warrant bonds, convertible bonds, etc.) of private and public issuers worldwide with a credit quality to be rated with at least "A" (S&P) or "A" (Moody's) or equivalent, the maximum residual maturity of which does not exceed ten (10) years and that are denominated in CHF, EUR, GBP, or USD; - c) Money market instruments from private and public issuers worldwide that are denominated in a freely convertible currency; - d) Units of target funds (open-ended money market funds). - e) In time deposits denominated in freely convertible currencies; - f) The Subfund may invest globally, including in so-called Emerging Market Countries.